 The intent of this document is to guide vegetation management.
-It would not be practical to attempt to remove every conceivable fire hazard nor exotic plant in Bidwell Park, and other city greenways and open spaces.
+It would not be practical to attempt to remove every conceivable fire hazard nor exotic plant in Bidwell Park and other city greenways and open spaces.
 It is sensible to reduce both fire risk and invasive plants (priority exotic weeds with negative impacts) - and these two goals are related in purpose and implementation.
 Therefore, this Plan includes both a wildfire risk assessment delineating the highest-priority areas for treatment (where to reduce vegetation first: see Section 6.1), and a plant prioritization scheme delineating the highest-priority species for removal (what vegetation to reduce first: see Section 6.3).

-When we prioritize certain plants for removal, it's it is another way of saying we prioritize certain plants for keeping.
-Creating guidelines for removal and retention of plants helps ensure that fuels reduction projects won't will not have excessive or avoidable negative impacts on our plant biodiversity, pollinators, nesting birds, streams and salmon, and the rest of the ecosystems we cherish.
+When we prioritize certain plants for removal, it is another way of saying we prioritize certain plants for keeping.
+Creating guidelines for removal and retention of plants helps ensure that fuels reduction projects will not have excessive or avoidable negative impacts on our plant biodiversity, pollinators, nesting birds, streams and salmon, and the rest of the ecosystems we cherish.
 These guidelines are fleshed out in details in Chapter 4 and will be subject to detailed environmental review in the forthcoming EIR.

-This Plan does not attempt to specify specific timeline goals as would a Project, but ratherand it does not fund any particular project.
+This Plan does not attempt to specify specific timeline goals as would a Project, and it does not fund any particular project.
 Rather, it provides a programmatic approach for setting priorities and practices for Projects as funding becomes available.
 This document guides ministerial (i.e., legally obligated) or maintenance actions on vegetation, as well as actions that would constitute a Project (i.e., discretionary actions).
 A major objective of this Plan is to make it easier for the City to efficiently complete future vegetation management projects as time and budgets allow.
-A big part of that efficiency will come from streamlining the City's process for CEQAthe California Environmental Quality Act (CEQA) compliance.
+A big part of that efficiency will come from streamlining the City's process for the California Environmental Quality Act (CEQA) compliance.

-CEQA, or is the California Environmental Quality Act,law that requires all agencies and cities to carefully consider the effects of their proposed actions on the environment, to determine whether those effects are significant, and to reduce or mitigate significant effects whenever possible, all while informing the public.
-Because this is an arduous process to complete on a project-by-project basis, CEQA allows cities tocan and do bundle proposed actions together and consider themto be considered all at once, saving time and taxpayer money.
-This Plan is, among other things, an effort to develop a "bundled" ("," "programmatic," in CEQA language) CEQA document to guide vegetation management in the cityChico for many years to come.
+CEQA is the law that requires all agencies and cities to carefully consider the effects of their proposed actions on the environment, to determine whether those effects are significant, and to reduce or mitigate significant effects whenever possible, all while informing the public.
+Because this is an arduous process to complete on a project-by-project basis, cities can and do bundle proposed actions together to be considered all at once, saving time and taxpayer money.
+This Plan is, among other things, an effort to develop a "bundled," "programmatic," CEQA document to guide vegetation management in the Chico for many years to come.
 For more about how this Plan relates to CEQA, see Section 6.5 of this Plan.